webdriverio/webdriverio/docs/guide.md

 # Developer Guide

 Welcome to the WebdriverIO documentation.
 It will help you to get started fast.
 If you run into problems you can find help and answers on our [Gitter Channel](https://gitter.im/webdriverio/webdriverio) or you can hit me on [Twitter](https://twitter.com/webdriverio).
+Also, if you encounter problems in starting up the server or running the tests after following this tutorial, ensure that the server and the geckodriver are listed in your project directory.
+If not, re-download them per steps 2 and 3 below.

 The following will give you a short step by step introduction to get your first WebdriverIO script up and running.

 ## Taking the first step